jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 I did not parse tokens in the my recreation examples.
 I'm using only enough `String` processing to identify operator token locations and isolate substrings.
 I am leaning heavily upon recursion to handle the rest as described with more detail in [Third Epilog](#third-epilog).
 The assignment recommends recursion:
 > While recursion is optional for this assignment, using it to evaluate subexpressions will make it a LOT easier to write working code.
 (This is a great opportunity to learn how to use recursion in a realistic situation!!)

 I've been thinking about my recursion based recreation implemenation, and I'm pretty sure that it has a mistake.
-Guess what?
-For right now, I don't care.
+For now, I don't care.
 I will describe flaw, but I won't correct the code.

 I'm near 100% sure that the addition and multiplication code will evaluate right-to-left rather than left-to-right.
 None of the test cases fail.
 And to be on the safe side, I added these additional tests with multiple additions and multiplications in the same expression to confirm this:
 ```java